Involuntary servitude: Abortion rights

 Some have also argued that, should Roe v.
 Wade, 410 U.S. 113 (1973), be overturned by the United States Supreme Court, a constitutional right to abortion could still be sustained on the basis that denying it would subject women to involuntary servitude contrary to the Thirteenth Amendment.
 That decision was overturned in June of 2022, but it is unclear whether forced pregnancy and child-bearing are within the scope of the term "servitude".

 Compulsory schooling

 Some libertarians consider compulsory schooling involuntary servitude.
 John Taylor Gatto, a retired schoolteacher and libertarian activist critical of compulsory schooling writes of what he terms "The Cult Of Forced Schooling".
 Many libertarians consider income taxation a form of involuntary servitude.
 Republican Congressman Ron Paul has described income tax as "a form of involuntary servitude", and has written, "... things like Selective Service and the income tax make me wonder how serious we really are in defending just basic freedoms."

 Military conscription

 The Libertarian Party of the United States and other libertarians consider military conscription to be involuntary servitude in the sense of the Thirteenth Amendment.
 The U.S. Supreme Court disagreed with that interpretation in Arver v.
-United States, relying on text of Article I and the prerequisites of sovereignty.
+United States, although it provided no justification for its contention that conscription did not constitute involuntary servitude.